AnJoiner/FFmpegCommand/README.md

 implementation 'com.coder.command:ffmpeg-mini:${latestVersion}'
 ```

-Change build.gradle under module, the current library only supports `armeabi-v7a` and `arm64-v8a`, of course you can use only one (usually using `armeabi-v7a` for backward compatibility)
+Change build.gradle under module, the current library only supports `armeabi-v7a` and `arm64-v8a`, of course you can use only one (usually using `armeabi-v7a` for backward compatibility).
+You can Can refer to [【Android ABI】](https://developer.android.com/ndk/guides/abis)

 ```groovy
 android {